 The CCI-400 supports the snooping of cache maintenance operations based on the Snoop Control Register.
 See Snoop Control Registers on page 3-14.
-Snooping and cache maintenance can be used to manage level 1 and 2 caches within the same domain as the CCI-400.
+You can use snooping and cache maintenance to manage level 1 and 2 caches within the same domain as the CCI-400.
 You can optionally send cache maintenance operations downstream to manage a level 3 cache, depending on the BROADCASTCACHEMAINT inputs.